Here is some basic info about Karma integration in WebStorm:

 - It works with the istanbul code coverage engine.

-Test results are presented in a nice visual format in the Run panel for Karma.
 You can navigate from the test result to its code, check statistics for the tests execution, and make HTML reports from it.

 WebStorm provides support for the istanbul code coverage engine that is used by Karma.
-Install node module karma-coverage and add coverage settings in Karma configuration file, and then simply click the Run with coverage button to get the report of the coverage of your code with tests.
+Install node module karma-coverage and add coverage settings in the Karma configuration file, and then simply click the Run with coverage button to get the report of the coverage of your code with tests.

 With WebStorm you can also debug Karma test.
 Once the Karma Run/Debug configuration is created, put the breakpoints in your code and hit the Debug button next to the drop-down list of configurations to start the debug session.
 Once the breakpoint is hit, you can step through the code and evaluate expessions.